EchoNexis/EchoNexis/README.md

 # About Me:
-bachelor of science - computer science - tu dortmund<br>currently looking for new projects
+bachelor of science - computer science - tu dortmund<br>currently looking for new projects <br>
+!!
+DiaNote and WorkBestie will be merges in future.
+Still in progress !!

 ## Socials: